Bylaws

 D. Notice Requirements for Members’ Meetings.
 Written notice of any membership meeting shall be given, in accordance with these Bylaws, to each voting member of the corporation.
 Subject to any additional requirements in law or these Bylaws, the notice shall state the place, date and time of the meeting, the means of electronic transmission by and to the corporation (Corporations Code Sections 20 and 21) or electronic video screen communication, if any, by which members may participate in the meeting, and the general nature of the business to be transacted.
 The notice of any meeting at which directors are to be elected shall include the names of all those who are nominees at the time the notice is given to members.

 E. Manner of Giving Notice for Meetings.
-Except as otherwise provided by law, notice of any meeting of members shall be shall be given not less than 21 nor more than 90 days before the date of the meeting to each member who, on the record date for notice of the meeting, is entitled to vote.
+Except as otherwise provided by law, notice of any meeting of members shall be given not less than 21 nor more than 90 days before the date of the meeting to each member who, on the record date for notice of the meeting, is entitled to vote.

 Notice of a members’ meeting shall be given personally, by electronic transmission (Corporations Code sections 20 and 21), or by regular first class, bulk, or express mail service, addressed to a member at the address of the member appearing on the books of the corporation or given by the member to the corporation for purpose of notice; or if no such address appears or is given, at the place where the principal office of the corporation is located or by publication at least once in a newspaper of general circulation in the county in which the principal office is located.
 An affidavit of giving of any notice or report in accordance with the provisions section, executed by the Secretary, shall be prima facie evidence of the giving of the notice or report.